What’s inside: 7 common car seat mistakes that parents don’t know they’re making. Car seat safety checklist to keep your baby safe.

 But the true test is that my daughter loves this car seat too!
 She loves to get in and get buckled, which definitely makes car rides much easier!
 Get more information about Chicco gear for all ages here.

-Disclosure: We were provided a car seat for review.
+Disclosure: We were provided a car seat by Chicco for review.

 Get a FREE Daily Goal Planner!